victorcuevasv/tpcbench/README.txt

 2.1) Create a security group enabling ssh access to the VM (can be skipped if it already exists).

-Enter the tpcdsbench directory and execute the create_security_group_EC2.sh script.
+Enter the tpcdsbench directory and execute the create_security_group_EC2.sh script, the name of the security group to be created should be provided as a parameter.
 The security group will be created with an inbound rule to enable ssh access.
 The script should also output the id of the security group, which will be needed later.

-bash emr/bootstrap/s3fs/create_security_group_EC2.sh
+bash emr/bootstrap/s3fs/create_security_group_EC2.sh <name of the security group>

 2.2) Create an EC2 instance template.
-The script create_vm_templateEC2.sh enables to do this.
+The script create_vm_templateEC2.sh (also in the emr/bootstrap/s3fs/
+directory) enables to do this.
 It requires 3 configuration values.

 -line 6: the id of the security group to enable ssh access, resulting from the previous step.
 -line 7: the arn of a role enabling access to the s3 buckets, discussed later.